 Rebuffed in Poland, Rabbi Weiss filed his lawsuit in New York last fall.
 He tried to serve legal notice of the suit on Cardinal Glemp outside of the Cathedral of the Immaculate Conception here in Albany last September during the cardinal’s 14–city, three–week tour of America.

 In dismissing the suit, Judge Patterson concurred with Cardinal Glemp’s U.S. attorneys that the rabbi’s process server had failed in her attempt to deliver the court summons to the cardinal in Albany.
+However, in his 39–page decision, issued March 18, Judge Patterson denied the cardinal’s additional request that the case be dismissed on the grounds that Rabbi Weiss had no standing to sue him in U.S. courts.
+That decision has left open the possibility that Rabbi Weiss might be able to file suit again if the cardinal ever returns to America.

 Rabbi Weiss’ lawyer, well–known Harvard professor Alan Dershowitz, indicated Rabbi Weiss will not give up despite the recent setback.
 During a telephone interview, Dershowitz accused the judge of issuing a “very one–sided opinion” and applying “a double standard for a cardinal.”